 2013 — has sung two concerts of the Tribute to Giuseppe Verdi in Ravenna (Ravenna Festival) and Mirandola, conductor: Riccardo Muti.

 2013 — sung concerts of “Cercando Verdi” with ballet at the Theatre Romano, choreographer: Renato Zanella, conductor: Julian Kovatchev, Verona, Italy.

 Sofia Koberidze - opera singer, mezzo-soprano

 Ms. Sofia Koberidze, mezzo-soprano, was born in Tbilisi (Georgia).
 He began studying piano as a child, graduating at the musical school in Tbilisi very young with the highest marks.
-Later he brilliantly graduated singing "School of Talants", preparatory school for entrance to the conservatory and another diploma in hand Dimitri Arakishvili Institute of Tbilisi, always with the highest marks.
+Later he brilliantly graduated from singing "School of Talants", a preparatory school for entrance to the conservatory, and another diploma in hand from Dimitri Arakishvili Institute of Tbilisi, always with the highest marks.
 Later he began to study singing at the State Conservatory of Tbilisi where he received his undergraduate Singing first degree.